 Infected Skin Conditions: e.g. ulcer, eczema and acne.

-Pneumonia, lung abscess, emphysema, sinusitis, pharyngitis tonsillitis, quinsy, otitis media and externa.
+Pneumonia, lung abscess, empyema, sinusitis, pharyngitis tonsillitis, quinsy, otitis media and externa.

-Other infections caused by amoxicillin & flucloxacillin-sensitive organisms such as osteomyelitis, enteritis endocarditis, urinary tract infection, meningitis, septicaemia.
+Other infections caused by amoxicillin & flucloxacillin-sensitive organisms such as osteomyelitis, enteritis, endocarditis, urinary tract infection, meningitis, septicemia.

 Bone and joint infections

-Children weighing 20 kg or more should be dosed according to the adult recommendations in severe infections or those caused by less susceptible organisms: 2 capsules every 6 hours for adults and 40mg/kg/day in divided doses every 6 hours for children may be needed.
+Children weighing 20 kg or more should be dosed according to the adult recommendations in severe infections or those caused by less susceptible organisms: 2 capsules every 6 hours for adults and 40 mg /kg/day in divided doses every 6 for children may be needed.

 Parenteral Dose and Administration

-Amoxicillin & Flucloxacillin are semisynthetic penicillin and should not be given to patients with a history of hypersensitivity to beta-lactam antibiotics (e.g. penicillin cephalosporins) or excipients.
-Flucloxacillin is contraindicated in patients with a previous history of flucloxacillin-associated jaundice/hepatic function.
+Amoxicillin & Flucloxacillin are semisynthetic penicillin and should not be given to patients with a history of hypersensitivity to beta-lactam antibiotics (e.g. Penicillin, cephalosporins) or excipients. flucloxacillin is contraindicated in patients with a previous history of Flucloxacillin-associated jaundice/hepatic dysfunction.